ahsan-chy/100-Days-of-DSA-Algorithm-Notes/Day 8/README.md

         - Count Digits
         - Reverse given Number
 		- Strong Numbers
+        - Number is Armstrong
         - Number is palindrom or Not
-        - Number is Armstrong
+		- Sum of digits of a number until sum becomes single digit
         - Print All Divisor of Given Number
 		- Decimal to Binary
 		- Binary to Decimal